tlricherson/Data-Conversations/3-Share Your Wall.md

 What do we do about missing data...and why is it missing in the first place?
 [Mimi Onuoha](https://twitter.com/thistimeitsmimi) has started a repo to [explore this topic](https://github.com/MimiOnuoha/missing-datasets).
 At the 2016 Tapestry Conference, [Eva Galanes-Rosenbaum](https://twitter.com/NotoriousEGR) shared that [the plural of anecdote is not "data"...except when it is](http://www.tapestryconference.com/blog/2016/plural-anecdote-not-data%E2%80%94except-when-it) as a way to show how we can mitigate the effects of missing data.
 You may also be interested in this recent post on [four methods to deal with missing data](https://blog.socialcops.com/academy/resources/4-methods-missing-data/).
 More importantly, what are we saying when our choice is not to include particular data?
 Watch the 2016 Eyeo presentation, [Setting Tangents around a Circle](https://vimeo.com/176869833), from [Josh Begley](https://twitter.com/joshbegley) to learn more.

+## Connect ##
+Want to see the work of others?
+Check out the [Data Murals](https://datatherapy.org/data-mural-gallery/) project led by MIT.
+You can explore the tools and activities used to develop these murals over at [Data Culture](https://databasic.io/en/culture/).

 ## Literature review ##
 Bardzell, S. (2010, April).
 [Feminist HCI: taking stock and outlining an agenda for design](https://pdfs.semanticscholar.org/61f2/408e1b510e5b10617abf947adfb5a35e8646.pdf).
 In Proceedings of the SIGCHI conference on human factors in computing systems (pp. 1301-1310).
 ACM.